HibberdLab/transrate/_src/metrics.md

 ## The optimised assembly score

 Contig scores can be used to filter out bad contigs from an assembly, leaving you with only the well-assembled ones.
 Transrate does this automatically, by learning the contig score cutoff that maximises the assembly score.
 The assembly score of the subset of contigs scoring above the cutoff (the optimal assembly score) is reported at the command line and in the `*assembliles.csv` file.
 The 'good' contigs as determined by the cutoff optimisation procedure are output to the file `good.*.fa`.

+Because contigs that are classified as 'bad' may still be recoverable or useful for downstream analysis, Transrate classifies contigs that fail due to a single score component and outputs them to a separate FASTA file per component.

 ## Contig metrics